ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/attributes.md

 ## Section summary

 We saw how easy it is to assert and validate all kinds of controller and action attributes.
-Now let's revisit our [Options](/tutorial/options.html) testing!
+But enough about them - in the next section we will cover thrown [Exceptions](/tutorial/exceptions.html).